Underworld: Blood Wars: Possible sequel

 In 2017, Wiseman revealed that a sixth film is also in development with Beckinsale reprising her role as Selene.
-On September 13, 2018, Beckinsale said she will not appear in the sixth film, stating: "I wouldn't return.
+On September 13, 2018, Beckinsale said she will not appear in the sixth film should it be made, stating: "I wouldn't return.
 I've done plenty of those".

 In July 2021, however, she backtracked and stated that she was not opposed to reprising the role.